 Spits at an opponent

 Slide tackles as noted and excepted below

 Handles the ball deliberately (except for the goalkeeper in his own penalty area)

 Accumulated fouls are those sanctioned by a direct free kick.

 Upon a team’s 6th accumulated foul in each half, the defending team cannot build a wall to block the kick.

 The 6th accumulated foul will result in a penalty kick from the second mark which is 8 yards away (top of the 3 point line)

 The player taking the kick must be clearly identified and the player taking the kick must make an attempt at the goal.

-Slide tackling is a major foul in Futsal
+Slide tackling with contact is a major foul in Futsal

 It is not allowed in any situation where there is contact between players or where referees believe that contact could have resulted.